ebesier/exm-docs/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use exm-toolbox, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install lumache
+   (.venv) $ pip install exm-toolbox

-Creating recipes
+Getting Started
 ----------------

 To retrieve a list of random ingredients,